In the wake of a General Election defeat, and a now impending but unstoppable Brexit, what happens to the huge movement for “remain”?

 Lib Dems would seem almost silly to give up their one strong appeal for a core voter base.

 Likewise, while leave has tended not towards magnanimity but towards “crushing saboteurs”, it has set obvious parameters for reconciliation.
 A close relationship with the EU might ease remainer concerns.
 Automatic rights for migrants might help too.
-Open scrutiny of Russian interference and a clean up of UK politics could win some around as well.
+Open scrutiny of Russian interference and a clean up of UK politics could win some over as well.

 But much of that might now feel like defeat to leavers, and look like a path back to remain.